heitorfoschiani/AuthManagementAPI/README.md

 ## Key Features
 - **User Authentication:** Implements secure session management using JSON Web Tokens (JWT), ensuring safe user authentication processes;
 - **Access Control:** Manage access control by the user privileges;
+- **Security on acccess information:** Encrypts passwords in database storage and forces a rotation of the JWT token used to request endpoints;
-- **PostgreSQL Integratio:** Manages data through a PostgreSQL connection, offering a reliable and scalable database solution;
+- **PostgreSQL Integration:** Manages data through a PostgreSQL connection, offering a reliable and scalable database solution;
 - **Log Storage:** Maintains comprehensive logs of all API requests.

 ## Getting Started